Copyright and Fair Use in UGC Repurposing: Practical Framework

 If a creator submits a DMCA takedown notice for content you're displaying, you have 24–72 hours to remove it (jurisdiction-dependent) to maintain safe harbour.
 Beyond that window, you're exposed to direct infringement claims.
 Build a fast-removal SLA into operations; don't treat takedowns as low-priority tickets.

 Copyright in UGC is not a theoretical risk.
-Several seven-figure settlements have established that "we just reposted" is not a defence.
-The frameworks above are what separates a defensible programme from one that can be unwound by a single determined creator with a competent IP lawyer.
+Several seven-figure settlements have established that "we just reposted it" is not a defence.
+The frameworks above are what separate a defensible programme from one a single determined creator with a competent IP lawyer can unwind.

 GDPR right-to-erasure SLA